 Forward thinking and film history

-Oliver was also responsible for developing 1 of the 1st mausoleums in Orange County in 1916.
-During the last phase of construction on the Historic Mausoleum in the 1930s, he had the foresight to install a crematory there, making it 1 of the 1st crematories in Orange County.
+Oliver was also responsible for developing one of the first mausoleums in Orange County in 1916.
+During the last phase of construction on the Historic Mausoleum in the 1930s, he had the foresight to install a crematory there, making it one of the first crematories in Orange County.
 This mausoleum is the final resting place for many of Orange County’s founding families.
 During the mid-'50s, the Historic Mausoleum made Hollywood history when Charlton Heston chose it to record parts of his dialogue as Moses in the film The Ten Commandments, reportedly due to the “God-like quality of the acoustics.”

 After Oliver’s death in the mid-'50s, his foundation constructed Waverley Church to commemorate him, his wife, Della, and his mother, Susan.
 The church’s architecture mimics that of English churches.
 Historically, if a building remained incomplete, no taxes would have to be paid on it, so many churches left off the steeple.
 That explains Waverley Church's distinctive square tower and almost fairytale setting amid the cemetery’s emerald green lawns.
 Waverley Church is used frequently for weddings as well as committal ceremonies.

 In 1976, the funeral home and florist shop were built on the cemetery property.
 The funeral home has a chapel that seats approximately 80 people, and until 1995 it was furnished with sofas and chairs instead of pews for a home-like atmosphere.
 To offer families more choices for services, Rose Window Chapel in the Historic Mausoleum was updated with curtains and padded seating.

 Today, Fairhaven Memorial Park Mortuary and Fairhaven Memorial Park are members of the Dignity Memorial® network, the largest provider of funeral, cremation and cemetery services in North America.